Check if a change affects your SMI

 You sell your home or give it to someone else

-The DWP will take the money for the loan after the mortgage has been paid.
+If you choose to pay back the loan, the DWP will take the money from the sale after the mortgage has been paid.
 You can’t use the money for anything else until the mortgage and SMI loan have been paid.

 - they think you deliberately sold your home cheaply